gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Zzzrrr!*
 The sawbot waved its whizzing arm at them, trying to drive them back into the open.
-Bravo pulled a clump of mud out of the ground and threw it at the bot.
+Bravo picked up a clump of mud and threw it.
-It splatted uselessly on its rust-stained torso.
+It splatted uselessly on the bot's rust-stained torso.

 *Zzzrrr!*
-The chainsaw swung again as the long-legged bot with the searchlight tried to grab Sindy with one of its elongated arms.
+The chainsaw swung again as the stiltbot reached for Sindy with an elongated arm.
 "Get away!" she shouted angrily, scooping up some mud of her own to throw.